kenblu24/RobotSwarmSimulator/doc/source/guide/firstrun.rst

    spawner = PointAgentSpawner(world, n=6, facing="away", avoid_overlap=True, agent=agent, oneshot=True)
    world.spawners.append(spawner)

 Now, remove the existing agent from the :py:attr:`~novel_swarms.world.World.World.population` and run the simulation again.

-The spawner will create copies of the agent and controller and add the copies to the world's population.
+On the first ``step()`` after the ``sim()`` starts, the spawner will create copies of the agent and controller and add the copies to the world's population.

 The agents will spawn in the same location, but get pushed apart as they spawn.